cvjena/cifair/index.md

 We encourage everyone training models on CIFAR to evaluate them on the ciFAIR test sets for an unbiased comparison.
 Download links can be found at the top of the page.
+We provide code for loading both datasets with several deep learning frameworks [below](#data-loaders).
 {% if site.paper %}If you use ciFAIR, please cite the paper mentioned above.{% endif %}

 Both datasets have the same structure as CIFAR and are intended to be used as drop-in replacements.